ajrgodfrey/BrailleR/README.md

 Some issues to resolve:

-1. storing the graphical parameters in ScatterPlot() etc. does not get the right ones slected.
-Need to replace this by somehow keeping the ... arguments supplie by the user.
+1. storing the graphical parameters in ScatterPlot() etc. does not necessarily get the right ones slected.
+Need to replace this by somehow keeping the ... arguments supplied by the user.
 Tested using col and pch in FittedLinePlot()
+2. Get extra bits of information for WTF() coming through, such as other shapes, lines etc.
 1. get VI.ggplot() doing more; see vignette
 2. get more graphics ready for making into SVG for use on Tiger products; mostly in SVGThis() method
 3. Get more Graph types working with the additional XML to make them interactive.